 Hackney Carriage Far e Review Executive Summary Hackney Carriage Fares (maximum chargeable) are set by the District Council under a provision made in Local Government Misc.
 Provision Act 1976.
-The Council have been requested by the taxi trade to review these maximum fares.
+The Council has been requested by the taxi trade to review these maximum fares.
 Options considered Whether to increase fares or not increase fares and by what amount.
 Consultation(s) Consultation has taken place with representatives the North Norfolk taxi trade.
 Further public consultation will occur if the recommendations are accepted through press publication.
-Recommendations Increase the current Hackney Carriage fare charges by 15% Reasons for recommendations Hackney Carriage Fares have not been reviewed by the authority for a number of years.
+Recommendations Licensing Committee (Regulatory) recommend to Cabinet to increase the current Hackney Carriage fare charges by 15%, subject to successful statutory consultation.
+Reasons for recommendations Hackney Carriage Fares have not been reviewed by the authority for a number of years.
 Members of the taxi trade have requested a review, due to the increasing cost of providing this service.
 Background papers NNDC Hackney Carriage and Private Hire Policy.
 Taxi and private hire vehicle licensing best practice guidance for licensing authorities in England Taxi and private hire vehicle licensing best practice guidance for licensing authorities in England - GOV.UK (www.gov.uk)

 Wards affected All

 Cabinet Cllr C Ringer

 member(s)

-Contact Officer Nicky Davison, Licensing Officer: norfolk.gov.uk
+Contact Officer Nicky Davison, Licensing Officer: nicky.davison@north-norfolk.gov.uk